New bounds and efficient algorithm for sparse difference resultant: Conclusion

 \section{Conclusion}

 Sparse difference resultant for a Laurent transformally essential system is further studied and new order bounds are obtained.
 We use the difference specialization technique to simplify the computation of the sparse difference resultant.
-Based on these results, we give an efficient algorithm to compute sparse difference resultant.
-We also analyze the complexity of the algorithm and implement it on a computer with Mathematica.
-The algorithm gives a matrix representation of sparse difference resultant which partially solves one of open problems in~\cite{gao-2015}.
+Based on these results, we give an efficient algorithm to compute sparse difference resultants.
+We analyze the complexity of the algorithm and illustrate the efficiency by an artificial and several practical examples.
+To the best of our knowledge, our algorithm and its implementation are the first automatic algorithm to compute the sparse difference resultant and to give the matrix representations.
+The polynomial time complexity makes our algorithm more efficient for some complicated examples.